mjcull/R4H2O/manuscript/5_case_study_2.md

 Q> Create a tidy data set of the service quality questions.

 This ends the introduction to cleaning data.
-In the last [case stud](#casestudy3) we will use the Tidyverse to analyse data.
+In the last [case study](#casestudy3) we will use the Tidyverse to analyse data.
 Before you move to the [next chapter](#dataproducts) about sharing the results of your analysis, one more question.

-Q> Visualise the results of the involvement data using a boxplot for each item
+Q> Visualise the results of the involvement data using a boxplot for each item.

 D> What pattern do you observe in these results?